 Paul received his law degree from the University of San Diego School of Law and is licensed to practice law in California, Texas and Colorado and a member of the bar of numerous federal courts.

 In addition to his law degree, Mr. DeCicco holds a B.A. in philosophy/economics, and an M.B.A. from Boston University, with honors, concentrating in corporate finance and information systems.
-He has also studied architectural design at the Boston Architectural Center where he was a member of the faculty lecturing in photography and aerial photography.
-Mr. DeCicco studied photography with masters Philippe Halsman, Lisette Model and others, at the New School in N.Y.C. and continues his interest in photography and fine art printing.
+He has also studied architectural design at the Boston Architectural Center where he was a member of the faculty where he lectured in photography and aerial photography.
+Mr. DeCicco studied photography with masters Philippe Halsman and Lisette Model at the New School for Social Research in New York City.

 Paul is a licensed pilot.
 His outside interests include Amateur Radio, Sailing, Photography, Astronomy, and jazz guitar.

 See the resume page for more information.